flassh/docs/content/web/index.md

 It's important that your timezone lines up with the time you have set on your camera.
 If you travel, we recommend maintaining a consistent timezone in your account and always using that timezone's time when configuring the date/time on your camera.

-To change your account's timezone, go to the [Profile tab](https://flassh.co/account/profile) in your account.
+To change your account's timezone, go to the [Profile tab](https://www.flassh.co/account/profile) in your account.
 Find the "Organization Settings" section and tap the "Edit Organization" button.
 Select your timezone and tap the "Save Organization Info" button.

 ## Configure a gallery subdomain

 Each account is configured with a web gallery that contains all events owned by that organization.
 By default each account is assigned a random subdomain, one that is likely not memorable and is not representative of your organization's name or brand.
-To change it, go to the [Profile tab](https://flassh.co/account/profile) in your account.
+To change it, go to the [Profile tab](https://www.flassh.co/account/profile) in your account.
 Find the "Public Gallery" section and tap the "Edit Gallery URL" button.

 You're prompted to specify a subdomain.
 Choose a subdomain that is 6 characters or more, starts with a letter, and only contains numbers and letters.
 For example, specifying "photos" will give you a public gallery URL of https://photos.flassh.co.

 Note, when you change this subdomain, any existing links to your web galleries will break, and the new URLs will take effect immediately.

-Fully custom domains (photobooth.yourdomain.com) are not currently supported.
+## Custom Domains

+You can configure Flassh to serve your web gallery from a domain you own and control, keeping your brand in front of your customers at all times.
+All accounts include web galleries hosted on the flassh.co domain whereas custom domains (photobooth.yourdomain.com) are supported in Pro accounts only.

+Once you've upgraded to a Pro account, you'll first need to [configure a gallery subdomain](#configure-a-gallery-subdomain).

 ## Manage events

-You can manage events in each of our apps -- from the [Events tab](https://flassh.co/account/events) on the web, from Flassh Booth, and from iOS.
+You can manage events in each of our apps -- from the [Events tab](https://www.flassh.co/account/events) on the web, from Flassh Booth, and from iOS.
 This section of the docs applies to event management from the web.

 ### Create a new event

-Open the [Events tab](https://flassh.co/account/events) in any browser and click the "Create Event" button at the top right.
+Open the [Events tab](https://www.flassh.co/account/events) in any browser and click the "Create Event" button at the top right.

 Enter your event details, then click the "Create Test Event" at the bottom of the form.
 [Learn more about test events vs. live events]({{< relref "booth/index.md#supported-cameras" >}})

 ### Make changes to an existing event

-Open the [Events tab](https://flassh.co/account/events) in any browser and click the event you'd like to edit.
+Open the [Events tab](https://www.flassh.co/account/events) in any browser and click the event you'd like to edit.
 Specify any details you'd like to change and click the "Save Event" button at the bottom of the form.

 ### Delete an event

-Open the [Events tab](https://flassh.co/account/events) in any browser and click the event you'd like to delete.
+Open the [Events tab](https://www.flassh.co/account/events) in any browser and click the event you'd like to delete.
 At the bottom of the form, click the "Delete" button and continue through the confirmation.

 **Note: it is not possible to restore deleted events.
 All event info and all photos will be permanently deleted.**

 ## Watermarking

 Many events are associated with a one or more companies/brands you may want to promote in your photos.
-From the [Watermark tab](https://flassh.co/account/watermarks) you can upload an unlimited number of watermarks to your account for use in your events.
+From the [Watermark tab](https://www.flassh.co/account/watermarks) you can upload an unlimited number of watermarks to your account for use in your events.

 ### Preparing watermarks